favourchiemela/Cybersecurity-Internship/README.md

 Revised Network Traffic Analysis Report - A network traffic analysis report using Wireshark to identify patterns and anomalies.

+Phishing Email Simulation - A simulated phishing email crafted to demonstrate how attackers deceive targets in real-world scenarios.

+Phishing Red Flags - A companion document breaking down the warning signs present in the phishing simulation and how to spot them.

 ## About Me

 I'm passionate about the intersection of cybersecurity and human behavior, specifically how psychology connects to cybercrime.